mabihan/keycloak-angular-multi-tenant/README.md

 both be `admin`.

 ## Starting Angular frontend
-you can start the client application by running the commands :
+You can start the client application by running the commands :

 ````shell
 yarn install